pablolucianop/portfolio/README.md

 ## <a href="https://pablolucianop.github.io/teach-dog-a-trick/index.html" target="_blank" rel="noopener noreferrer">DEMO</a>

-Anyone interested in adding something to a small project?
-I'm looking to gain some experience in collaborative work and git in general.
-This is my proposition: Teach this dog a trick!
+Teach this dog a trick is a small collaborative project to give life to a **3d model**.
 I have built a simple 3D model of a dog.
-You can join in, teach the dog do something new: roll over when a button is pressed.
-Close eyes when the cursor passes through the forehead.
-Teach him to help you evade taxes, etc...
+Anyone can join in, teach the dog something new, adding a feature or function.

-Two redditors have already contributed!
-Brianpeiris teach the dog how to play fetch, and leogardiner to play dead.
-I have edited the code so it's easier to read.

-Contact me or just fork this repository, add some code and I will merge it!
+Three developers have already contributed!

 ## Built With

 -   [Three.js](https://threejs.org/) - three.js – JavaScript 3D library
 -   [3DS MAX](https://www.autodesk.com/products/3ds-max) - 3Ds Max – 3D modeling and rendering software for design visualization, games, and animation

-## Authors
+## Contributors

--   **Pablo Panza** - Model the dog and set the bases - [pablolucianop](https://github.com/pablolucianop), https://pablopanzatrabajos.com.ar/
+-   [pablolucianop](https://github.com/pablolucianop) - **Model the dog** and set the bases

--   **Brian Peiris** - Though the dog to play fetch - [brianpeiris](https://github.com/brianpeiris)
+-   [brianpeiris](https://github.com/brianpeiris) - Though the dog to **play fetch **

--   **leogardiner** - Though the dog to play dead - [leogardiner](https://github.com/leogardiner)
+-   [leogardiner](https://github.com/leogardiner) - Though the dog to **play dead**

--   **pfeinberg** - Give the dog a park to run, and tought to come when called - [pfeinberg](https://github.com/pfeinberg)
+-   [pfeinberg](https://github.com/pfeinberg) - **Give the dog a park to run**, and tought to **come when called**

+Feel free to play with him!
+Just remember, he is a little rebellious!